FerchaPombo/finditberlin/README.md

 #### Objective

 Explore Berlin's vibrant street art scene, brimming with new and emblematic pieces.
-Findit Berlin is a photoblog crafted to invite street art enthusiasts to share their favorite works, while also serving as a platform to discover new and ongoing emerging interventions."
+Findit Berlin is a photoblog crafted to invite street art enthusiasts to share their favorite works, while also serving as a platform to discover new and ongoing emerging interventions.

 #### Site users goals